eloquentlog/eloquentlog-web/README.md

 ╚╩╝└─┘└─┘  ╚═╝└─┘┘└┘└─┘└─┘┴─┘└─┘
 ```

-The web console frontend application of [Eloquentlog](https://eloquentlog.com).
+The console web application of [Eloquentlog](https://eloquentlog.com).

 ## Repository